diekhans/pipettor/docs/usage.rst

         pl.close_stdin()
         tail = pl.read()          # drain any remaining output

-The queue is unbounded by default; pass ``max_queue=N`` to cap the number of buffered items when the producer may outrun the consumer.
+In-memory buffering is unbounded by default; pass ``max_queue=N`` to cap the items buffered per direction when one side may vastly outrun the other.

 For mixed binary/text on the two sides, build a :class:`pipettor.Pipeline` directly with :class:`pipettor.StreamReader` and